What Is Pleurectomy/Decortication?

 - Pneumonia and other infections

-It is important for patients to discuss all the potential risks, side effects, and potential benefits with their mesothelioma specialist before making a treatment decision.
+It is important for patients to discuss all the potential risks, side effects, and benefits with their mesothelioma specialist before making a treatment decision.

 Who Is a Good Candidate for Pleurectomy with Decortication?